sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ### Create a Local Copy of the Repository

-There are two methods to create a local copy of the repository: downloading a compressed copy or cloning the repository.
+There are two methods to create a local copy of the repository:
+- download a compressed copy
+- clone the repository

 #### Download a Compressed Copy of the Repository